 Restrictions on where some furniture can go

-With electric systems, furniture that’s flat across the bottom can’t be placed on an area of the floor where the heating mat or cable is installed, doing so can restrict airflow and cause thermal blocking.
+With electric systems, furniture that's flat across the bottom can't be cover an area of floor where the heating mat or cable is located.
+Doing so, can restrict airflow and cause thermal blocking.
 The same goes for items that have a tog value over 2.5 such as rugs or bean bags.

 Electric systems can be expensive to run

-Electric systems can cost roughly £75 per square metre for underfloor heating mats, while cable could amount to £100 a metre.
+Electric systems can cost roughly £75 per square metre for underfloor heating mats.
+Meanwhile, cables could amount to £100 a metre.
 The material and installation costs of a water-based system will be higher but electricity costs more to run in the long term.

 As well as the type of system you have fitted, there are also many other factors that can have an impact on the cost of underfloor heating installation: